Posted on: Februar 28, 2022

 The Red Light District is one of the most popular tourist attractions in Amsterdam, and the police work hard to make sure that it remains a safe and enjoyable place for all.

 10 | The prostitutes are checked on income and tax.

 Prostitution is legal in the Netherlands and therefore the prostitutes have the right to be protected by the government.
-Although absolute safety is difficult to guarantee, the implementation of these safety measures for prostitutes demonstrate that the Red Light District has become a relatively safe area.
+Although absolute safety is difficult to guarantee, the implementation of these safety measures for prostitutes demonstrate that Amsterdam Red Light District has become a relatively safe area.

 Although it is not mandatory, prostitutes make their own work environment more safe by doing regular health checks.
 Furthermore most prostitutes only do safe sex.
 They often get themselves tested for STD’s, which isn’t mandatory by the way.

 There are actually three Amsterdam Red Light District areas: De Wallen, De Singel/Spuistraat and the Ruysdaelkade.
 All the districts are in residential areas surrounded by cafes, restaurants and stores.
 This results into a lot of social control, which is one of the safety measures for prostitutes.

 De Wallen – a.k.a. the Red Light District – is the biggest area of its kind in the Netherlands.
-It currently contains 292 window brothels.
+It currently contains 201 window brothels.